lechimp-p/dario-lessons/lesson4/README.md

   actually writing the tests.
 Be sure that each test either has a name that makes absolutely clear what should be tested or an appropriate documentation attached to it.
 Call me.
+* After we discussed your proposed test, write them in a form where they could be run completely by PHPUnit.
+This will off course lead to all (expect for, maybe, some trivial) tests to stop with an error or fail.
+* Write tests for all the other classes you have introduced so far in the same way.
+Afterwards you should be equipped with a lot of failing tests, describing the desired, but not yet implemented, behaviour of the objects of the classes you have introduced so far.
+* Go on and do the actual implementation of your classes.
+Start at some point and make the errors and failures in your tests go away one after another, until everything behaves as desired.